 Aromatherapy History and Its Healing Evolution: A Journey from Creation to Modern Discovery

-Although the term “aromatherapy” might seem modern, its roots trace back to ancient times.
+The term “aromatherapy” might sound modern, but its roots trace back to ancient times.

-In the 1930s, French chemist René-Maurice Gattefosse coined the term, revolutionizing our understanding of essential oils and their therapeutic benefits, marking a significant moment in the history of aromatherapy.
+In the 1930s, French chemist René-Maurice Gattefosse coined the term, marking a turning point in how we understand essential oils and their therapeutic benefits.

-People have praised essential oils for their healing properties long before the time of Gattefosse.
+But people praised essential oils for their healing properties long before Gattefosse.

 Most civilizations recognized the medicinal and ritualistic value of fragrance and herbs, extracting oils to capture their essence.

-People highly value oils like myrrh, cinnamon, frankincense, and cassia.
+Oils like myrrh, cinnamon, frankincense, and cassia were especially prized.

-They trade these oils extensively, and they remain popular choices in modern aromatherapy.
+They were extensively traded then, and they remain popular choices in modern aromatherapy now.

 Aromatherapy Through the Ages: A Timeline of Discovery